jpedroal11/desofs2026_tue_crr_1/Deliverables/Phase_2/SecureMarket_Phase2_Report.md

 automated with Dependabot ([.github/dependabot.yml](../../.github/dependabot.yml)).

-Relative to the Phase 1 plan, the implemented pipeline covers SAST, SCA, both DAST modes, TLS scanning and SBOM. **Not yet wired in:** Semgrep rule packs and Trivy container/image scanning (see §8).
+Relative to the Phase 1 plan, the implemented pipeline covers SAST, SCA, both DAST modes, TLS scanning and SBOM. **Not yet included:** Semgrep rule packs and Trivy container/image scanning (see §8).

 ---